scynthiadunlop/WritingForDevelopersBook/README.md

 Bonus: See how Piotr [built "Write That Blog!" with Turso](https://turso.tech/blog/write-that-blog-with-turso)

 If you want monthly Write That Blog! updates via email, [here you go](https://writethatblog.substack.com/)!
-We'll also use that Substack to share insights from top tech bloggers and new articles on topics from the book.
+We'll also use that Substack to share [insights from top tech bloggers](https://writethatblog.substack.com/t/tech-blogger-insights) and new articles on topics from the book.

-## Book Club
-Thinking of reading “Writing for Developers: Blogs That Get Read?”
-Discuss it with Phil Eaton's (virtual + async) book club, starting February 8.
-Join the community at https://eatonphil.com/2025-writing-for-developers.html

 ## About This Repo